-Today in the old Calendar was Septuagesima - the third Sunday before the start of Lent - so here's an import from my old blog: an article on "Preparing for Lent" from Full Homely Divinity ("a website for the Anglican at the Altar and especially for the Anglican in the pew").
+This past Sunday - the third Sunday before Ash Wednesday - would have been Septuagesima in the old Calendar: the beginning of the "pre-Lent season."
+In honor of that fact, here's an import from my old blog: an article on "Preparing for Lent" from Full Homely Divinity ("a website for the Anglican at the Altar and especially for the Anglican in the pew").
 It's good to have the reminder ahead of time, since (as the article points out) we no longer have the 'Gesimas to help us prepare.
-For my part, the church's own prescriptions for Lent - i.e., prayer, fasting, study, and almsgiving - is the best way to avoid any worry about "what to do."
-But even the Orthodox "get ready," via change in diet over these next few weeks, for their very strict Lenten fast.
+For my part, committing to the church's own prescriptions for Lent - i.e., prayer, fasting, study, and almsgiving - is the best way to avoid any last-minute (or otherwise) worry about "what to do for Lent."
+But even the Orthodox "get ready," via changes in diet over these next few weeks, for their very strict Lenten fast.

 FHD also offers other articles for the season as well: check out A Full Homely Lent, and Lenten Customs and Easter Customs, too.
 Meantime, here's "Preparing for Lent":